replicatedhq/replicated-docs/docs/enterprise/updating-patching-with-kustomize.md

      • Uploading local application to Admin Console ✓
    ```

-1. In the admin console, go to the Version History tab and click **Diff** to see the new version of the application with the diff of the changes that you uploaded.
+1. On the Version History tab in the admin console, click **Diff** to see the new version of the application with the diff of the changes that you uploaded.

    ![kustomize-view-history-diff](/images/kustomize-view-history-diff.png)